d-german/code-quality-design/Writerside/topics/Memory-Allocation-and-Management-Reference-Types-Value-Types-Arrays-and-Linked-Lists.md

 ## Linked List

-A linked list is a collection of heterogeneous elements where each element, called a node, contains a value and a reference (or pointer) to the next node in the sequence.
-Unlike arrays, the elements of a linked list are not stored contiguously in memory; instead, each element can be located anywhere in memory, with the references connecting them.
-By heterogeneous, we mean that the memory locations of the elements (nodes) are scattered, not necessarily next to one another, though the data type of the value within the nodes is homogeneous.
+A linked list is a collection of nodes, where each node stores a value (of a homogeneous data type) and a reference (or pointer) to the next node.
+Unlike arrays, nodes are stored non-contiguously in memory; their locations may be scattered, with the references connecting them.

 ![Linked List](linkedlist1.png)